- How To Break In Climbing Shoes

 In honesty, a shoe that is too small to begin with is pretty difficult to transform into a perfectly fitting shape.
 That said, if you have no other alternative and are desperately searching for how to stretch climbing shoes, then the methods we suggested above are your best bet.

-From our experience, the best way to stretch a climbing shoe is by using your foot, a plastic bag, and a bit of good old-fashioned brute force.
+From my experience, the best way to stretch a climbing shoe is by using your foot, a plastic bag, and a bit of good old-fashioned brute force.
 This is certainly the best method for breaking in a properly fitted pair of shoes or ones that are just slightly too small.

 If your shoes are just a little bit off, then try the hairdryer or hot water method.
 For shoes that need a big stretch, then the freezer method will be your best bet.
 Just remember, with the ice method, the areas that stretch might not be the ones you wanted, because the shoe isn’t being stretched around your foot.

-I wouldn’t recommend getting too adventurous with your stretching experiments, as there’s a good chance you will destroy those lovely shoes you have just spent your hard-earned cash on.
+I strongly recommend not getting overly adventurous with your stretching experiments, as there’s a good chance you will destroy those lovely shoes you have just spent your hard-earned cash on.